toucham/DotNetProjects/sandbox/README.md

 1. Requests JSON file
 2. Timeline JSON file

+#### Requests JSON

 The request file defines the request that are going to be sent to the http server.
 It has the following file structure:

 ```json
  [